WanyiHuo/301/README.md

 When contributing to this repository, the change I wish to make via email.<br>
 huo_h1@denison.edu
 # Authors
-Wanyi Huo
+Wanyi Huo<br>
+Jing Sun
 # License
-This project is licensed under the MIT License
+This project is licensed under the Apache-2.0 License
+# Acknowledgement
+Thanks for the help from my CS181 professor Dr. Bressoud and the coorperation of my partner Jing Sun.